PseudoDevs/IamGhost/bbmd6.md

-Last updated: 2024-04-08 15:09:57
+Last updated: 2024-04-08 15:10:38
-Random Quote: You wanna know what line doesn't work on a harp player?
-"Hey baby, wanna pluck?" - Barney Stinson
+Random Quote: Ted: "Oh hey, where are you guys?"Barney: "We're in a fundraiser, helping young women raise money for community college."Ted: "Stripclub... nice!" - Barney Stinson